Sunday School During the Covid 19 Pandemic

 A Message from the Chair of the Christian Education Committee

 All of us on the Christian Education (CE) Committee, as well as our teachers and assistants, are excited about our Sunday School program!
-We’re especially excited about the response to our new, creative Sunday School curriculum, “Deep Blue” from Cokesbury.
-The kids have been finding it a fun way to learn the faith!
+We have great kids who love to learn and wonderful teachers who love kids and love to teach them!

 Below you’ll find lots of information on our Christian Education program.
 We hope you find it helpful!